Maia-Everett/lintian.eu/_posts/2024-05-11-warcraft-retrospective-25.md

 These [owlbears](https://warcraft.wiki.gg/wiki/Wildkin), which drop some really nice Claws of Attack +9, are, as their name implies, part owl, part bear... [and part stag, which handily avoids potential lawsuits](https://warcraft.wiki.gg/wiki/Angry_Egg).
 Between centaurs, harpies, tauren (minotaurs), and now these, Kalimdor sometimes really feels like a habitat for all those D&D creatures that Blizzard wanted to introduce into Warcraft as part of its ongoing retool into an adventure setting, but that didn't fit thematically into the old world.

-The path to the goblin laboratory is guarded by more centaurs and harpies --- nothing to difficult.
+The path to the goblin laboratory is guarded by more centaurs and harpies --- nothing too difficult.
 In theory, it's possible to complete the main quest without destroying the humans, but the path is blocked by one of the human bases, so you'll have to either level at least that one, or run your army through it, probably taking large casualties along the way.
 There's also no advantage in doing so, since Warcraft 3 never remembers or acknowledges the player's moral choices across missions.

 Interestingly, early on, the developers did play with the possibility of moral choices.
 The idea was that if the player completed this mission without killing humans or stopped Grom from attacking them, there [could be benefits later](https://youtube.com/watch?v=yUTNP5kzSrs).
 The same was true of the next mission, which once again pits you against an enemy that isn't your primary objective.